Marzsccc/DMSAN/README.md

 ## Useage
 1. Run `makedir.py` to generate directories.
-2. Put  the unzipped datasets into the folder "model_save".
+2. Put  the unzipped datasets into the folder "dataset".
 3. Run `DMSAN.py` to training models.

 ## Datasets